-(i) Parliamentary grants and contributions from other bodies
+Grants and contributions from other bodies (i)

 Parliamentary grants and contributions from other bodies (including grants and donations) are generally recognised as income when the agency obtains control over the assets comprising the grants and contributions.
 Control over grants and contributions are normally obtained upon the receipt of cash.